Heart Disease Home > Cardene and Depression

 As with any medication, there are potential side effects with Cardene.
-One of these possible side effects is depression
+One of these possible side effects is depression.

-The safety and effectiveness of Cardene has been studied in many people.
+Cardene and Depression: How Common Is It?The safety and effectiveness of Cardene has been studied in many people.
 In these clinical trials, less than 1 percent of people reported depression as a side effect of Cardene.

 The challenge with Cardene and depression is that, given how rarely depression is reported with Cardene and how common it is within the general population, it is difficult to tell whether depression is caused by Cardene, other factors, or a combination of both.